operator-playground-io/Grafana-Operator-Playground-tile/tutorials/monitoring-using-prometheus-grafana.md

 ### Install Prometheus Operator and Create Instance of Prometheus Server and ServiceMonitor

-Step 5: If you have already installed Prometheus Operator and Created Instance of Prometheus Server and ServiceMonitor, you can skip this Step 5 else proceed with Step 5.
+Note: Ignore below step (Step 5) if you have already installed Prometheus operator and created the instance of Prometheus Server and ServiceMonitor.

-- Install the Prometheus operator by running the following command:
+**Step 5: Install the Prometheus operator by running the following command.**

 ```execute
 kubectl create -f https://operatorhub.io/install/prometheus.yaml